OXCAM LNCP

 Challenges faced

-• There are water resource and quality challenges faced throughout the Southeast of England, requiring a systematic, integrated, partnership-led approach.
-The majority of the Arc’s waterbodies are classified less than good under the Water Framework Directive and require improvement.
+• The majority of the Growth Corridor’s waterbodies are classified less than good under the Water Framework Directive and require improvement.

 LEARN MORE ABOUT OUR AIMS AND TEAm